sstelfox/patronus_fati/SQLITE_TRANSITION_NOTES.md

   empty.
 Cloaked APs will have an ESSID of nil.
 * Vendor -> string, optional
 * Sync Status -> Enum(syncedOffline, syncedOnline, dirtyAttributes,
-  dirtyChild, active, expired), metadata based on the last output status and whether or not it needs to be re-announced.
+  dirtyChild, active, expired, new), metadata based on the last output status and whether or not it needs to be re-announced.

 Client: